Frequently Asked Questions (FAQs)

 How can a Psychologist assist with mental health problems?

-Do I need a referral to see a psychologist?
+Do I need a referral to see a Psychologist?

-How does confidentiality work for a psychologist?
+How does confidentiality work with a Psychologist?

-What is the difference between a psychologist and a psychiatrist?
+What is the difference between a Psychologist and a Psychiatrist?

 Psychologists are health professionals who work in a range of areas including clinical, health, neuropsychology, sports, forensic, organisational and community settings.
 To become a fully registered psychologist you must undertake an undergraduate degree, an Honours degree and and at least two years of supervised training and further education in the field of psychology (either a Masters or Doctorate degree).

 Psychologists assist people with everyday concerns such as stress and relationship difficulties, as well as mental health issues.
-Psychologists use “talk therapies” to help people to develop skills to cope with difficulties and to prevent on-going issues.
+Psychologists use evidence-based therapies to help people to develop skills to cope with difficulties and to prevent on-going issues.
 There are a large number of research studies supporting the effectiveness of psychological therapy.

 Psychiatrists have completed a medical degree and further training and study related to the diagnosis and treatment of mental illness.
 Psychiatrists specialise in the medical treatment of mental illness and can prescribe medication.
 Some psychiatrists combine medication with therapy.

-What is the difference between a psychologist and a counsellor?
+What is the difference between a Psychologist and a Counsellor?

 Counsellors can come from a broad range of training and backgrounds.
 Currently in Australia the term “counsellor” is not protected.
 This means that anyone can refer to themselves as a counsellor.
 Having said this many counsellors have undertaken training and education in educational settings, ranging from a Diploma up to a Masters or PhD degree.
 An organisation called the Psychotherapy and Counselling Federation of Australia (PACFA) has also been set up to protect the standards and ethical training of the counselling profession.

 ‘Mental disorder’ is a term used to describe a range of clinically diagnosable disorders that significantly impact on a person’s emotions, thoughts, social skills and decision-making.
-The Better Access initiative covers people with mental disorders arising from:
+The Medicare Better Access initiative covers people with mental disorders arising from:

 - Alcohol use disorder